63

 ROI Score: 63/100 · Fair Value

-AdventHealth University earns a Fair Value tier with an overall ROI score of 63 out of 100 -- one of the strongest profiles in this batch despite a few notable weaknesses.
+AdventHealth University earns a Fair Value tier with an overall ROI score of 63 out of 100 - one of the strongest profiles in our dataset despite a few notable weaknesses.
 AHU's earnings outcomes are genuinely impressive: median 10-year earnings of $72,282, a 30.9% premium over high school graduates (sub-score 68), and a fast 7-year payback period (sub-score 83).
 Median debt of $24,590 against the strong earnings produces a healthy 0.46 debt-to-earnings ratio (sub-score 80).
 What drags AHU's score is a striking 38.9% completion rate (sub-score 19) and a mediocre 67.9% three-year repayment rate (sub-score 34).
-Tuition is $21,420 per year, but the average net price climbs to $30,135 -- net price exceeds tuition because room/board/fees pile on top with limited aid.
+Tuition is $21,420 per year, but the average net price climbs to $30,135 - net price exceeds tuition because room/board/fees pile on top with limited aid.
 AHU is a small, faith-based health sciences university affiliated with the AdventHealth hospital system; its students who finish do extremely well financially because they're funneled directly into healthcare jobs.
 The big risk is the completion rate: more than 6 in 10 students do not graduate, leaving them with debt and no credential.

 Payback Period